anuejn/XC9500/bitstream/README.md

 The total amount of fuses for one IOB is 8-10.
 For the `XC9572XL-TQ100` this equals to `72 * 8` = 576 of 46656 and thus 1.2% of the total amount of fuses.

+# Conclusion / Progress

+The above fuse definitions leave 72 of the 46656 Fuses of a `XC9572XL-TQ100` unexplained.
+Probably one bit in the macrocells is missing.

+Moreover, using two bits for a two input mux seems to be a doubious but since the numbers lign up quite well, we are probably having the fuses in the right blocks.